mohdahsank001/CSVtoFirebaseMigrator--1.1/readme.txt

 Instruction to successfully migrate from CSV to Firestore Firebase database :

-1. Convert CSV to JSON using any appropriate tool or csvjson.com/csv2json
+1. Convert CSV to JSON using any appropriate tool(csvjson.com/csv2json would be a good choice!) .
 2. Generate Private Key From the Firestore database which can be found under settings -> "Users and permissions".
 3. Obtain the Firebase Admin SDK in the form of Node.js json file.
 4. Generate the new private key and store it in your project root folder (in your local machine) and then rename it as "serviceAccountKey.json".